young-at-heart/OpenSIPS-3.4.5/README.md

 OpenSIPS-3.4.5 on Debian-11.9
-Standard residentia config without TCP and TLS
+Standard residential config without TCP and TLS